 The Foster Brothers:

 (Left) 636014 Pte.
-Norman James Foster was born in Bloomfield, Ontario, in September 1897.
-A farmer by trade, he attested into the 155th (Quinte) Battalion in Picton, Prince Edward County, Ont., on November 30th, 1915, and was transferred to the 4th CMR on November 29th, 1916.
-Norman survived the war.
+Norman James Foster was born in Bloomfield, Prince Edward County, Ontario, on 4th September 1897.
+A farmer by trade, he attested into the 155th (Quinte) Battalion in Picton, Prince Edward County, on November 30th, 1915, and was transferred to the 4th CMR on November 29th, 1916.
+Norman survived the war, married Anna Clark in 1930 and passed away in late 1991.

 (Middle) 1027522 Pte.
 Canniff Ross Foster was born in Hallowell, Prince Edward County, Ontario, in February 1895.
-Also a farmer by trade, Canniff attested into the 235th BN in Belleville, Ont., on November 23rd, 1916, and was subsequently transferred to the 4th CMR on February 28th, 1918.
+Also a farmer by trade, Canniff attested into the 235th BN in Belleville, Ont., on November 23rd, 1916, two days before he married Helen Gilbert, and was subsequently transferred to the 4th CMR on February 28th, 1918.
 He died on April 20th, 1918, near Loos.
 Canniff lies in rest at Aix-Noulette Communal Cemetery Extension, Pas De Calais, France.

 (Right) 636022 L/Cpl.
-Sherman Theodore Foster, DCM was twin to Norman, and therefore also born in Bloomfield, Ontario, in September 1897.
-A farmer like his brothers, Sherman attested with Norman into the 155th (Quinte) Battalion in Picton, Prince Edward County, Ont., on November 30th, 1915.
-He too was transferred to the 4th CMR on November 29th, 1916.
+Sherman Theodore Foster, DCM was twin to Norman, and therefore also born in Bloomfield, Prince Edward County, Ontario, on 4th September 1897.
+A farmer like his brothers, Sherman attested with Norman into the 155th (Quinte) Battalion in Picton, Prince Edward County, on November 30th, 1915.
+He too was transferred to the 4th CMR on November 29th, 1916, survived the war, married Eva Denike in 1926 and passed away in 1969.

 In June 1918 Sherman was awarded the DCM (Distinguished Conduct Medal), the citation for which reads as follows: